 In 2015 Sarah took the huge personal gamble to leave her career in IT to focus all her passion and energy in to basketry.
 Since then Hatton Willow has gone from strength to strength and continues to grow.
 She has been very privileged to work on some exciting and interesting projects:

 I was very proud, excited and nervous to be asked to film with the lovely cast and crew of The Repair Shop in 2018.
-I am sworn to secrecy but you will be able to see my repair on BBC2 sometime in 2019.
+I have now appeared on series 4 where I repaired a baby weighing scales and also on series 5 when I repaired a babies crib.
 I had an absolutely lovely time at the Weald and Downland living museum in Chichester which reminded me very much of my local museum of St Fagans National Museum of History.
-I’m really looking forward to seeing the programme as I saw first hand how hard the team work making the programme.
+I really loved being on the programme as I saw first hand how hard the team work making the programme.

 Sarah was involved in re-covering the arch with willow for the opening of the Sir Nicholas Winton garden in Maidenhead by the Prime Minister.
 The arch originally lined the Long Walk to Windsor Castle for the Queens Coronation celebration in 2012 and was designed by John Warland and lead by Spencer Jenkins.
 Melanie Bastier and a team of people were invited to give the arch a much needed spruce up for the poignant garden.